dvhdr/launchpad-pro/README.md

 Don't worry - even if you upload toxic nonsense to the device, you cannot brick it - the bootloader is stored in a protected area of flash.
 If your new firmware doesn't boot, you'll get stuck at step (3) above, or with a crashed unit.
 Simply repeat the above process with the shipping firmware image (resources/Launchpad Pro-1.0.154.syx) to restore your unit to the factory defaults.
 Better yet, fix the bugs :)

 # API
 The API works in two directions - from the HAL (hardware abstraction layer) to the app, and from the app to the HAL.
-From the HAL you can:
+The HAL calls into your app to:

-- Receive messages from the pads and buttons
+- Receive user events from the pads and buttons
 - Receive messages from the MIDI/USB ports
 - Receive a tick message to drive timer based code

-To the HAL, your app can
+By calling into the HAL, your app can

 - Write colours to the LEDs
 - Send messages to the MIDI/USB ports